Macky-Y/azure-network-protocols/README.md

 <h2>READ ME BEFORE STARTING</h2>

 <p>
 This will not include a tutorial on creating a VM in Azure since I already created a tutorial in the previous repositories, refer to my previous repositories if you want to learn how to create VMs.
 This will only focus on Azure Network Protocols and observe Network Traffic ✌️.
+Before we start this lab, make sure you create 2 VMs, one for windows and one for ubuntu.
 </p>

 <h2>Environments and Technologies Used</h2>